StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Unit**: -
 - **Default**: FALSE
 - **Description**: Whether to disable loading when the cluster encounters an error.
 This prevents any loss caused by cluster errors.
-The default value is `FALSE`, indicating that loading is not disabled.
+The default value is `FALSE`, indicating that loading is not disabled. `TRUE` indicates loading is disabled and the cluster is in read-only state.

 ##### history_job_keep_max_second